The Black Cat

 What is lifted wholesale from Poe’s tale however, and is fairly typical of Fulci’s best work, is the unshakable atmosphere of dread and anxiety that feels as heavy as the fog enshrouding the village.
 A number of scenes are shot through with a macabre beauty thanks to moody cinematography courtesy of Sergio Salvati, particularly the scene in which Miles treks through the cemetery at night with his cat in a bag and the almost dream-like moment when Jill, out photographing local countryside, discovers an open crypt in a field and descends into its cobwebby, skeleton-strewn depths.
 The shots of the foggy village at night echo similar moments from the likes of City of the Living Dead, and Mario Bava’s Baron Blood, and are eerily beautiful.
 Fulci imbues proceedings with so much Gothic atmosphere, at times the film feels like it could have been produced by the likes of Hammer or Amicus; it certainly exhibits the same off-the-wall, oddness of those studios’ contemporary, Home Counties based Gothic chillers; though it is much more violent and sadistic than anything they ever produced.

 While it is certainly more toned down than some of his other works, The Black Cat is not lacking its fair share of gruesome death sequences that boast all the gastro-churning viscera and frustration associated with the director’s depictions of violent demises.
-Amongst the unfortunates bumped of here, either by kitteh, or via other mysterious/silly/preposterous means, are a woman set on fire in her bed (she actually runs into the middle of a room engulfed in flames and starts flapping her pillow around, stupid bitch), a cavorting couple locked in a boathouse and left to suffocate to death (they don’t think to break the door down, though the moment she reaches out for his hand as they lay dying and foaming at the mouth, is strangely moving and despite the ludicrous nature of the scene, very unsettling, the stupid bitches), the town drunk impaled on farm equipment when he’s stalked through the town by the cat (which at one stage opens a door!
-While the drunk just stands there!
-Stupid bitch!), and the poor fool who crashes his car so gruesomely at the beginning of the film.
+Amongst the unfortunates bumped of here, either by kitteh, or via other mysterious/silly/preposterous means, are a woman set on fire in her bed, a cavorting couple locked in a boathouse who suffocate to death, the town drunk impaled on farm equipment when he’s stalked through the town by the cat (which at one stage opens a door!), and the poor fool who crashes his car so gruesomely at the beginning of the film.
 As with most of Fulci’s death scenes, these are ridiculous and fairly overblown, yet still pack quite a punch.
 He seems to have such contempt for his characters; they are usually pathetic creatures who lack any sort of characterisation or depth.
-He just moves them, pawn-like, around his nonsensical narratives before bumping them off.
+He just moves them, pawn-like, around his surreal narratives before bumping them off.
 This lot are no less weak and feeble than other Fulci characters; too petrified to move or fight for their lives.
-The resignation of their ghastly fates enhances the disturbing tone of the story and a smattering of close-ups of eyes widening in terror and disbelief as characters gawp at their advancing deaths, appear throughout.
+The resignation to their ghastly fates enhances the disturbing tone of the story and a smattering of close-ups of eyes widening in terror and disbelief as characters gawp at their advancing deaths, appear throughout.
 Infuriating and yet utterly unsettling.

 Amidst uneven acting, weird accents, bad dubbing and even worse hairstyles, Patrick Magee does his best twitchy, eyebrow acting, while Mimsy Farmer, David Warbeck and Al Cliver look suitably bewildered as they attempt to piece together a fairly nonsensical mystery involving, well, I don’t know to be honest!
 It is never made clear why or how Miles controls the cat, or why or how it also has a bizarre hold over him.
 Proceedings are accompanied by a darkly mischievous score courtesy of Pino Donaggio and the ferocious cat attacks are well handled – all close ups of gnashing teeth, flashing claws, running blood and gashed flesh.
 Again, like much of Fulci’s best work, The Black Cat is doomful in tone, deathly serious, unevenly paced and at times utterly boring and incomprehensible.
 To his credit though, and incomprehensibility aside, Fulci manages to keep things reasonably taut and the whole thing is so atmospheric, beautifully filmed, creepy and entertaining (intentionally or otherwise), you might not care about luxuries such as coherence or plot.